- New Zealand’s scenery

 This evening look forward to memorable visit to the Tamaki Maori Village which lies within an ancient Tawa forest.
 Upon arrival take part in the Powhiri ceremony of welcome and take in the sights and sounds of the living history pre-European Maori village.
 You’ll enter the Marae – an ancestral Maori meeting house, to witness a cultural performance where customs, traditional dance and other aspects of the Maori culture will unfold.

-Stay overnight at the locally-rated 4-star Distinction Rotorua Hotel.
+Stay overnight at the 4-star Distinction Rotorua Hotel (4Q).
 The hotel has two restaurants, a cafe, a bar, an outdoor swimming pool, a spa pool and a gym.
 All 133 air-conditioned rooms have a television, telephone, mini-fridge, tea and coffee-making facilities and complimentary Wi-Fi.
 B, D

 Day 6 Rotorua-Hamilton-Wellington

-Today you’ll embark on your first rail journey, travelling aboard the Northern Explorer from Hamilton to Wellington.
+Today you’ll embark on your first rail journey, travelling aboard the Northern Explorer from Hamilton to Wellington (eight hours).

-On arrival in Wellington, transfer to the locally rated 4-star Thorndon Hotel Wellington for a two-night stay.
+On arrival in Wellington, transfer to the 4-star Grand Mercure Wellington (3Q) for a two-night stay.
 The hotel is situated within walking distance of Wellington’s waterfront and a good selection of cafes and entertainment.
 Facilities include a restaurant, bar, gym, and hotel offers complimentary Wi-Fi throughout.
 Each of the 108 rooms feature a satellite television, fridge, hairdryer, telephone, and tea and coffee-making facilities.
 B, L, D

 Day 7 Wellington